THE HAMPTONS: SUMMER CODES

 Always This —

 Summer is a season.
-Strategic thinking is year-round.
+Creative thinking is year-round.